hmxmilohax/rb3-pc/_english/controllers.md

 **This section is for standard guitar controls, standard drums, and Xbox 360/Wii Pro Drums.**
 Pro Guitars and/or Keyboards are set up later.

-If you're playing with a single instrument controller, consider the [[Instrument Repo]](https://hmxmilohax.github.io/rb3-pc/instruments/intro) which has easy drag and drop profiles for various rhythm game instruments.
+If you're playing with a single instrument controller, consider visiting the [[Instrument Repo]](https://hmxmilohax.github.io/rb3-pc/english/instrumentrepo/), which has easy drag and drop profiles for various rhythm game instruments.

 If not, keep reading.